raphaelracine/Test2_TWEB_Angular/README.md

 The topic I have chosen is one where we have to use the API GitHub.

 ## Studies API GitHub
+[Here](https://developer.github.com/v3/) we can find the documentation about the GitHub API version 3.

 ## Choice of functionality